 When a truck driver acts in a negligent way and it causes an injury accident in Texas, the victims can hold the truck driver and their employer responsible for any damages.
 These include medical bills, property damage, and even pain and suffering.

-The truck accident team at D. Miller & Associates, PLLC, can help you act after suffering an injury in a truck accident.
+The truck accident team at D. Miller & Associates, PLLC™ can help you act after suffering an injury in a truck accident.
 We offer free case evaluations and can help you file an insurance claim or a personal injury lawsuit that holds the liable parties accountable.
-We may be able to recover the money you need and deserve after a truck accident.
+We may be able to secure the financial recovery you need and deserve after a truck accident.

 Often, understanding the value of a client’s damages requires us to collect:

 - Bills or receipts from rehabilitation or physical therapy;

 - Expert opinions on the cost of ongoing or future care needs;